pycroscopy/atomai/README.md

 TODO:

-0) Test trajectories analysis in atomstat on WS2 data
+1) Test atomstat functions for analysis of trajectories on WS2 data

-1) Add several trained models (e.g. graphene, ferroics)

 2) Add ferronet-type analysis for a single image to atomstat

-3) Add and test class for contour analysis (similar in structure and logic to class 'locator') to atomstat
+3) Add and test class for contour analysis to atomstat

-4) Add comparison between true coordinates and predicted coordinates (histogram and colored overlay)
+4) Add comparison between "true" coordinates and predicted coordinates to utils as a measure of model performance

+5) Add several trained models (e.g. graphene, ferroics)

-5) Add more examples and notebooks
+6) Add examples and notebooks